chris-townsend/project-three/README.md

   - When a user only has 1 live left print hangman and lives left

 - `CYAN` = `'\033[36m'`
-  - Return to menu from Instructions text
+  - Return to the menu from the Instructions text
   - Prints a line under the correct word after gameplay.

 - `WHITE` = `'\033[37m'`
   - Used to print the hangman until 1 live left
-  - Prints lives left until 1 live left
+  - Prints lives left until 1 life left
   - User input for guessing a letter

 ***

 *   ### Logic & Flow
 #
 - During the planning phase of this project I spent some time planning the logic behind the application.
-I created a flow chart which allowed me to follow the application as the project was being built.
+I created a flow chart that allowed me to follow the application as the project was being built.
 The chart has been made using [Diagrams.net](https://www.diagrams.net/).

 ![Logic Flow Chart](./readme-content/images/hangman-flowchart.webp)

 ***